apache/incubator-ponymail-site/source/markdown/index.md

 per second.
 It allows you to browse, search, and interact with mailing lists including creating replies to mailing list threads.

-Apache Pony Mail uses Mozilla Persona or OAuth2 (Google, GitHub, Facebook etc) for authentication to allow viewing private lists, and uses ElasticSearch for storage and searching.
+Apache Pony Mail uses OAuth2 (Google, GitHub,
+Facebook etc) for authentication to allow viewing private lists, and uses ElasticSearch for storage and searching.
 Licensed under the Apache License 2.0 and undergoing Incubation at the Apache Software Foundation (ASF).